 In many cases, this is done through a multidisciplinary team (MDT) — bringing together haematologists, oncologists, radiologists, and pathologists to review the case together.
 This approach is particularly important in lymphoma, where diagnosis details can significantly affect treatment choices.

 For international patients, many MDT-based reviews can be conducted remotely using medical records — before any decision to travel is made.
-Our online MDT consultation service explains how this process is typically structured for international patients.
+Our MDT consultation service explains how this process is typically structured for international patients.

 When to Consider a Lymphoma Second Opinion